 - Flour, Sugar, Salt.
 The dry ingredients.

 - Milk, Butter, Eggs.
 The wet ingredients.
-Adds richness, fat, and deep flavor to the dough.
-Whole, 2%, or 1% milk works best; I don’t recommend skim milk.
+Warm milk, melted butter, and room temperature eggs are best.
+I recommend whole milk but 2%, or 1% milk also works.
+I don’t recommend skim milk.

 - Instant Yeast.
-Two kinds of yeast are available at the grocery store: Instant Yeast and Active Yeast.
-Although both can be used for this recipe, I prefer instant yeast for all my recipes.
-Instant yeast doesn’t need to be activated or proofed by water first — simply add to dry ingredients.
-If using active yeast, make sure to activate or proof by sprinkling the yeast on top of the liquid (water or milk).
+Instant yeast doesn’t need to be activated or proofed by water — simply add to dry ingredients.
+If using active dry yeast, make sure to activate or proof by sprinkling the yeast on top of the liquid (water or milk).
 Add to dry ingredients only after it’s been activated by liquid first.

 Instructions: